Hardwood Floors in Florida - Engineered Vs Solid

 Solid Hardwoods Can Work In Florida, but…

 Back in the early 90’s when I started in the business, I was involved with many jobs on the Southwest Florida coast islands that included Sanibel, Captiva and Marco Island.
-The typical residential home was elevated or on pier and beam with a plywood sub floor.
+The typical residential home was elevated on pier and beam with a plywood sub floor.
 It was also a time when traditional strip flooring (2 ¼” wide) was still popular.
 As years passed wider planks were being used more often.

 Solid Wider Planks.
 Problems Start.